ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### Cloudwatch metrics
 {:.no_toc}

-The metrics that we generate in our application should of course get sent to AWS cloudwatch so we can actually make use of them in the AWS cloud.
+The metrics that we generate in our application should of course get sent to AWS cloudwatch, so we can actually make use of them in the AWS cloud.
 We used the metric data to build dashboards and alerts within cloudwatch for added visibility into our application.

 <div style="text-align: center;">